totvs/tir/README.md

 ### 2. via Terminal(Deprecated For The Branch Master)

-You can install TIR via terminal.
+You can install TIR via the terminal.
 Make sure your Python and Git are installed and run this command:

 ```shell
 pip install git+https://github.com/totvs/tir.git --upgrade